Christ Belatedly Crowned King in 1925, Sources Say

 The baby Jesus is vulnerable and his presence in our hearts must be shielded and cherished.

-Even as we ask Jesus to remember us, we need to remember him.
+Even as we ask Jesus to remember us, as did the Righteous Thief on the cross, we need to remember Jesus.

 We are approaching the time of year when we wish to bring an offering and a gift to the feet of our newborn king.